INVESTING IN ITALY

-Obviously, for the purpose of investing in real estate there are various factors to be considered: In particular location is important.
+Obviously, for the purpose of investing in real estate there are various factors to be considered: in particular, location is important.
 For investment purposes, it is certainly more advisable to purchase a relatively expensive property in a good location, rather than a cheaper property that is located in a less attractive area.
-There will always be a market for the "show piece" properties and because of the dwindling availability of such properties their prices will continue to advance sharply.
+There will always be a market for showpiece properties and because of the dwindling availability of such properties, their prices will continue to advance sharply.
 Another factor to be taken into account for the purpose of investing in real estate is the potential that the property might have for resale or for commercial use once it has been renovated.

 There are still large numbers of properties for sale in Italy that are located in beautiful rural areas or in small hill towns that have been abandoned by the local residents who have moved to larger urban areas.
 These abandoned properties are often sold at very modest prices, and with renovation can greatly increase their values.
 Throughout most of Italy, particularly in the center and north, local administrations are awakening to the benefits of improving the attractiveness of their areas to encourage tourism and the expansion of local commercial and hospitality sectors.